Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Private landowners worked with the Gauteng Province to transform their farms into ecotourism destinations, removing fences and introducing a variety of wildlife, including the Big Five game animals: lions, leopards, elephants, buffalos, and rhinos.
 Warthogs, kudus, impalas, ostriches, giraffes, and zebras are among the other animals.
 The reserve also has the endangered blue crane, a breeding pair of martial eagles, and a few black rhinos.

-See Also How To Access Britbox In South Africa
+See Also Where To Watch Survivor in South Africa

 1. Cradle of Humankind- Pretoria is 45 minutes away from the UNESCO World Heritage Site Cradle of Humankind.
 Maropeng and the Sterkfontein Caves are the official visitor sites.
 The Setswana word maropeng means “return to one’s origin.”
 The entrance to Maropeng is marked by a massive burial mound.
 Underground is a world-class exhibition center that focuses on the evolution of our forefathers over the last million years.